tryton/trytond/doc/topics/modules/index.rst

 XML Files
 =========

-The XML files define data that will be inserted into the database.
+The XML files define data that are inserted into the database on activation.

-There is an rnc for those files stored in ``trytond/tryton.rnc``.
+There is an RNC for those files stored in :file:`trytond/tryton.rnc`.

-The following snippet gives a first idea of what an xml file looks:
+The following snippet gives a first idea of what an XML file looks:

 .. highlight:: xml